This publication provides a summary of the 12 modules of the WASH in Schools for Girls E-Course developed by Emory University and UNICEF.

 This document looks at drinking water, sanitation and renewable energy solutions and options in three camps in Dolo Odo with recommendations and conclusions.

-- Tags: Excreta / Urine ReUse, Excreta / Urine ReUse, Excreta Composting, Excreta Composting, Excreta Management, Excreta Management, and Excreta Treatment.
-Locations: Africa, Africa, Africa, Africa, Dollo Ado, Dollo Ado, East and Horn of Africa, East and Horn of Africa, East and Horn of Africa, Ethiopia, Ethiopia, and Ethiopia.
+- Tags: Excreta / Urine ReUse, Excreta Composting, Excreta Management, Solar Pumping, Value for Money, Value for Money, Water Supply, Water Supply, Water Supply, and Water Supply.
+Locations: Africa, Africa, Africa, Dollo Ado, East and Horn of Africa, East and Horn of Africa, Ethiopia, and Ethiopia.
 Languages: English, English, English, English, English, English, English, English, English, and English.
-Organisations: CDC, OXFAM GB, UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, and WEDC.
-Categories: WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, and WASH Reference Documents.
+Organisations: UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, UNHCR, and Veolia Foundation.
+Categories: WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, WASH Reference Documents, and WASH Reference Documents.